sassoftware/viya4-iac-azure/README.md

 **Note:** The scripts in this project are provided as examples.
 They do not provide comprehensive configuration.
 The second and third steps include additional configuration tasks.
 Some of those tasks (for example, enabling logging and specifying available IP addresses) are essential for a more secure deployment.

 Once the cloud resources are provisioned, use the [viya4-deployment](https://github.com/sassoftware/viya4-deployment) project to deploy
 SAS Viya 4 in your cloud environment.
+To learn about all phases and options of the SAS Viya deployment process, see [Getting Started with SAS Viya and Azure Kubernetes Service](https://go.documentation.sas.com/doc/en/itopscdc/default/itopscon/n1d7qc4nfr3s5zn103a1qy0kj4l1.htm) in _SAS Viya Operations_.

 ## Prerequisites